 Is a Spouse’s Separate Property Liable for Community Debts

 The Arizona Court of Appeals in the case of Union Bank v.
-Pfeffer held that, generally, a creditor may come after community assets, but usually cannot come after the separate property of a spouse to pay a community debt.
+Pfeffer held that a creditor might come after community assets but usually cannot come after the separate property of a spouse to pay a community debt.
 The exception to this general rule would occur if both spouses signed, for example, a promissory note to a creditor.
 In that situation, both the community and each spouse’s separate property could be taken by a creditor as they are binding both themselves and their community to the obligation.